ionescu/Machine_Learning_2019/07-Reinforcement_Learning_Part_1/slides.md

 Matchboxes
 ==========

-The equivalent of matchboxes in self-driving cars: a function that gives the value of various possible actions depending on the sensor readings.
+The equivalent of matchboxes in self-driving cars: \pause a function that gives the value of various possible actions depending on the sensor readings.

-The equivalent of matchboxes in controlling a robot arm: a function that gives the value of various possible arm movements depending on the position of the ball and of the hand.
+The equivalent of matchboxes in controlling a robot arm: \pause a function that gives the value of various possible arm movements depending on the position of the ball and of the hand.

-The equivalent of matchboxes in setting emissions: a function that gives the value of possible emission barriers depending on the state of the climate and the state of the economy.
+The equivalent of matchboxes in setting emissions: \pause a function that gives the value of possible emission barriers depending on the state of the climate and the state of the economy.